Kirthikaa26/AI_ProblemSolving_-RA2411026050152-/README.md

 #  AI Chatbot System

 ##  Description
-A simple rule-based AI chatbot that responds to user queries using predefined logic.
-It simulates basic human-like conversation using pattern matching techniques.
+Design and develop a simple AI chatbot that can interact with users and respond to basic queries using predefined rules.
+The system should simulate human-like conversation using pattern matching techniques.

 ##  Features
 - Rule-based AI responses
 - Fast interaction
 - Beginner-friendly AI logic
 - Streamlit web interface
+-
+  Algorithm Used
+Rule-Based AI (Pattern Matching)
+Conditional Logic (if-else rules)
+Keyword Detection

+  Execution Steps
+User enters a message in the Streamlit interface.
+System converts input to lowercase.
+Input is matched with predefined keywords.
+Corresponding response is selected.
+Response is displayed instantly.

 ##  Sample Output